ggplot(data=Houses, aes(x=sqft_living, y=price)) +

 We interpret coefficients \(b_j\) for categorical or quantitative variables, the same way we would in a regression model with only one variable, but we need to state that all other explanatory variables are being held constant.

-For each 1-square foot increase in size, the price of a house is expected to increase by 0.4457 thousand (or 446 hundred) dollars, assuming waterfront status is the same.
-Equivalently, for each 100-square foot increase in size, the price of a house is expected to increase by 44.57 thousand dollars, assuming waterfront status is the same.
+For each 1-square foot increase in size, the price of a house is expected to increase by 0.38 thousand (or 380) dollars, assuming waterfront status is the same.
+Equivalently, for each 100-square foot increase in size, the price of a house is expected to increase by 38 thousand dollars, assuming waterfront status is the same.

 Prediction

-The predicted price of a 1,500 square foot not on the waterfront is:
+The predicted price of a 2,000 square foot house not on the waterfront is:

 Calculations in R: